What is a VBA module and how is a VBA module used? - VBA Tutorial

 A Standard module is where you will be typing most of your code when starting off in Excel VBA.
 Think of it as the town square, everybody can easily get to you and talk to you.
 You can assign shape and pictures to procedures in these modules to easily run them.

 An Object module belongs to an Excel element like a workbook, chart, worksheet, or a VBA element like a userform.
 You create events in them (Sub procedures) that run when something occurs like pressing enter in a cell, opening a workbook, or clicking on a worksheet tab.
 These procedures can be used in place of clicking buttons to run code, but they require a lot of logic and programming know how to bring them under control.
-They tend to run when you do not want them too so be careful.

 A Class module is used to create a class for an object.
 Classes contain the code you use to command Excel, Word, PowerPoint..., but these are already made, you will just learn to run them.
 Object oriented programming involves advanced programming concepts so learn the fundamentals of programming first before you attempt to tackle them.